 You’ve come to the right place.

 As Director of Red Oak Writing, I lead Roundtable critique groups, work one-on-one with individual writers and present writing workshops on various aspects of craft and publishing.
 I am a teacher at heart (with many years of experience), so I see my relationship with writers as being a mentor rather than a critic.
 I want to help them learn not only how to improve the piece before us, but how they can apply these skills to their future writing.
 I want to help them understand why something works (or doesn’t) and how they might go about revising.
 (If you’re looking for someone who is simply going to “fix” your work, you might want to hire a freelance editor.)

 Of course, I am a writer, too.
 My story collection, Nothing to Lose, was published by Cornerstone Press in 2018, and a collection of my essays titled, Maybe I’ll Learn: Snapshots of a Novice Mom, was published in 2012.
-My second book, a collection of short stories, Nothing to Lose & Other Stories, is out in the world looking for a publishing home.
+In addition, my work has appeared in various writing journals, and I speak at national, regional, and local writing conferences.
 I earned my MFA from Pine Manor College in Boston where I was the Dennis Lehane Fellow in Fiction.
 During my free time, I enjoy working in the garden, reading (naturally) and spending time outdoors with my family.

 What I critique: